dmkgll/dd/_posts/2024-01-05-github-pages.md

 ## step one: create your github account and base site repository

-create a github account and create a new repository. call this repository <code>username.github.io</code>. don't call it anything else. this will allow you to host a website at http://username.github.io. don't worry, you can change the url later. subsquent repositories can be named whatever you like and can be found as part of your website at http://username.github.io/whateveryouwanttoputhere. for example, a repository called <code>lloyd-christmas</code> could be hosted online at http://username.github.io/lloyd-christmas.
+create a github account and create a new repository. call this repository <code>username.github.io</code>. don't call it anything else. this will allow you to host a website at <code>http://username.github.io.</code> don't worry, you can change the url later. subsquent repositories can be named whatever you like and can be found as part of your website at <code>http://username.github.io/whateveryouwanttoputhere</code>. for example, a repository called <code>lloyd-christmas</code> would be hosted online at <code>http://username.github.io/lloyd-christmas</code>.

 ---